-6.47 The conservation area would benefit from more sympathetically designed lighting columns and lanterns should the opportunity ever arise.

-6.48 Careful consideration should be given to the number and location of street signs so as to avoid clutter.
-These should be reviewed with a view to reducing the number of columns by fixing signs to lamp posts etc.

-6.49 The few remaining cast iron street name plates should if possible be retained.
+- 6.48 The conservation area would benefit from more sympathetically designed lighting columns and lanterns should the opportunity ever arise.
+Lighting furniture could be improved along the river front and reviewed elsewhere. - 6.49 Careful consideration should be given to the number and location of street signs so as to avoid clutter.
+These should be reviewed with a view to reducing the number of columns by fixing signs to lamp posts etc. - 6.50 Any remaining cast iron street name plates should if possible be retained.

-Opportunity sites
+Opportunity Sites

-6.50 Opportunity sites are sites where visual improvements are desirable and could be achieved through redevelopment or refurbishment.
-There are no opportunity sites at present in this conservation area.

-6.51 Redevelopment should be judged against criteria suitable for a conservation area, in which new buildings should contribute positively to the visual quality of the area, respecting the dominant pattern of development in terms of plan form and height of the townscape.
+- 6.51 Opportunity sites are sites where visual improvements are desirable and could be achieved through redevelopment or refurbishment.
+There are no opportunity sites in the conservation area at present. - 6.52 Redevelopment should be judged against criteria suitable for a conservation area, in which new buildings should contribute positively to the visual quality of the area, respecting the dominant pattern of development in terms of plan form and height of the townscape.